Cosmetic Couture COVID-19 Reopening Policy

 Public Health England recommends that employers should ensure that:

-– spaces in the workplace are optimised to allow social distancing to occur, wherever possible
+– spaces in the workplace are optimized to allow social distancing to occur, wherever possible

 – signs are visible in the workplace reminding employees not to attend work if they have a fever or cough and to avoid touching their eyes, nose and mouth with unwashed hands

-– employees are provided with hand sanitiser for frequent use and regular breaks to allow them to wash their hands for 20 seconds
+– employees are provided with hand sanitizer for frequent use and regular breaks to allow them to wash their hands for 20 seconds

 Handling post or packages